sonaliviniramesh-web/selenium-ecommerce-automation-framework/README.md

-# 🛒 E-commerce Automation Framework (In Progress)
+# Selenium E-Commerce Automation Framework

-🚀 Automation testing framework for an e-commerce web application using Selenium WebDriver.
+## 📌 Project Overview
+This project is a Selenium-based automation framework built using Java, TestNG, and Page Object Model (POM).
+It automates key functionalities of an e-commerce website (AutomationExercise).

 ---

-## 🔧 Tech Stack
+## 🛠 Tech Stack
 - Java
 - Selenium WebDriver
 - TestNG